hanskellner/Fusion360Voronoi/README.md

 ![Fusion 360 Voronoi](./resources/Voronoi-tooltip.png)

-This is an [Autodesk Fusion 360](http://fusion360.autodesk.com/) add-in for generating voronoi diagrams.
-Once created, a voronoi diagram is inserted into a sketch and then may be used for creating or modifying models.
+This is an [Autodesk Fusion 360](http://fusion360.autodesk.com/) add-in for generating Voronoi diagrams.
+Once created, a Voronoi diagram is inserted into a sketch and then may be used for creating or modifying models.

+It's possible to select an existing sketch, a sketch profile, or one of the (XY, XZ, YZ) construction planes as the target of the generated diagram.
+When a sketch profile is selected, it will be used to define the bounds and to clip the generated diagram.

+Several styles of Voronoi diagrams may be created.
+Each cell in a diagram has an outer edge.
+The "edge style" may be specified as "Curves" or "Straight".
+Selecting one of these styles will create a familiar style of Voronoi diagram.

+The other styles place symbols at each cell location.
+For example, selecting the "Triangle" style will place a triangle at each cell location.
+Note that this is still an experimental feature and being refined.

+See the "Usage" section for more information and help.

 ## Installation